ClemensKubach/text-cleaning/README.md

 Text denoising

 ## Getting Started
+1. Clone the repository: `git clone https://github.com/ClemensKubach/text-cleaning` and cd into it (`cd text-cleaning`)
-1. Run `uv sync` to install all dependencies and tools.
+2. Run `uv sync` to install all dependencies and tools.
-2. To make the CLI commands available, install the project in editable mode:
+3. To make the CLI commands available, install the project in editable mode:
    ```bash
    uv pip install -e .
    ```
-3. Set environment variable `HF_TOKEN` for accessing Huggingface.
+4. Set environment variable `HF_TOKEN` for accessing Huggingface.
-4. Set environment variable `GEMINI_API_TOKEN` for accessing the Gemini API for the `eval-gemini` command.
+5. Set environment variable `GEMINI_API_TOKEN` for accessing the Gemini API for the `eval-gemini` command.

 Now you can run the program from the command line, for example:
 - Denoise text: `text-cleaning denoise --model_name <model> --model_type <type>`